ksolomon75/ESG2024-BCP-Review/root/README.md

 <details name="problems">
 <summary>functions.php</summary>

-- This file should 100% NEVER be edited.
-All functionality should be in the `setup.php` file or other included files.
+- This file should never be edited directly.
+All functionality must be placed in the `setup.php` file or other included files to avoid introducing instability and maintenance risks.
-- Improper code formatting
-  - Location: Throughout the file
-  - `if` and `function` statements not properly indented.
+- Code formatting issues are present throughout the file, including improper indentation of `if` and `function` statements.
+Consistent formatting is essential for code clarity and team collaboration.
-- Improperly enqueued scripts and styles: Ensure all scripts and styles are enqueued properly in the `setup.php` file.
+- Scripts and styles are not properly enqueued.
+All scripts and styles must be enqueued in the `setup.php` file to ensure proper loading and security.
+Directly echoing content into the footer is not acceptable and can lead to unpredictable behavior.
-  - Location: Lines 67-82
-  - Done properly, you don't need that echo statement inserting content into the footer.
-- Improper filter location
-  - Location: Lines 84-117
-  - This should be in the `filters.php` file, not in `functions.php`.
+- Filters are placed incorrectly.
+Filters should be located in the `filters.php` file, not in `functions.php`.
+Embedding CSS in filters is discouraged; styles should be placed in the appropriate SCSS file for maintainability.
-  - You also shouldn't embed the CSS in this filter.
-Put it in the `common.scss` file or similar.

 </details>

 <details name="problems">
 <summary>index.php</summary>

-- Generally, this file should never be edited.
-These changes can and should be made elsewhere.
+- This file should not be edited directly.
+Any changes should be made in the appropriate theme files to prevent future conflicts and ensure maintainability.
-- Remote JavaScript packages should be enqueued properly in the theme's `setup.php` file.
+- Remote JavaScript packages are not properly enqueued.
+All scripts must be enqueued in the theme's `setup.php` file to comply with WordPress standards and avoid security vulnerabilities.
-  - Location: Line 7
-- Remote stylesheets should be enqueued properly in the theme's `setup.php` file.
+- Remote stylesheets are not properly enqueued.
+All styles must be enqueued in the theme's `setup.php` file for consistency and reliability.
-  - Location: Line 22
-- Google Tag Manager code is embedded in the php file.
-  - Location: Lines 10-20.
-It would, however,  be better in an element with a Custom HTML block in the `Below Footer` position.
-This makes it easier to maintain and update.
+- Google Tag Manager code is embedded directly in the PHP file.
+This practice can introduce maintenance issues.
+It is strongly recommended to place such code in an Element using a Custom HTML block in the `Below Footer` position for easier management and updates.

 </details>